cyrilcoutelier/TestRequireJS/README.md

 ### Done :
  * basic usage of RequireJS to keep the same definition and usage pattern for Adagio
+ * use the optimization feature RequireJS in order to combine Adagio into one file.

 ### TODO :
- * use the optimization feature RequireJS in order to combine Adagio into one file.
+ * write test automation
+ * try the interaction between the generated code and node
+ * try using modules system the proper way